 - Encourage students to share their mental health condition on their UCAS application – they do not need to have a diagnosis nor be eligible for DSAs to get help from the university or college.
 Clarify that they do not have to use the support if they don’t want to – they are in control – but it is good to have it in place ready just in case their circumstance change.
 This blog article may be helpful.

-- Students sometimes worry this will affect their application, so reassure them this information is only used to arrange support NOT to make an admissions decision.
-It may be helpful to explain what happens once they submit their application – the diagram and case studies in our Starting the Conversation report may be helpful.
+- Students sometimes worry that sharing a mental health condition will affect their application, so reassure them this information is only used to arrange support, NOT to make an admissions decision.
+It may be helpful to explain what happens once they submit their application – the diagram and case studies on the mental health and wellbeing support page may be helpful.

 - Students applying for courses with ‘fitness to practise’ requirements (e.g. medicine and dentistry) may worry that a mental health condition will be a barrier, so it is important to clarify they are protected by the Equality Act and that managing a condition, including asking for support, is viewed favourably; for example, guidance from the General Medical Council (GMC) states that that ‘In almost every case, a mental health condition does not prevent a student from completing his or her course and continuing a career in medicine’ and note that, 'If a doctor recognises that they have a problem, has an understanding of their condition and asks for help, then in most cases we will not get involved’.
 There is more information on the UMHAN website.